Igalia/rfcs/rfcs/wpt-for-aams.md

-We have an [experimental patch](https://github.com/Igalia/wpt/pull/2/files) which implements a proof-of-concept for using platform APIs (currently AT-SPI on Linux, and the Mac OS X ACcessibility Protocol) to query browsers under test and make assertions about their accessibility implementations.
+We have an [experimental patch](https://github.com/Igalia/wpt/pull/2/files) which implements a proof-of-concept for using platform APIs (currently AT-SPI on Linux, and the Mac OS X Accessibility Protocol) to query browsers under test and make assertions about their accessibility implementations.

 This patch works by: